How I, A Low-Tech No-Talent Noob, Made an AI-Free Book Trailer

 “A Morning Frolic, or the Transmutation of the Sexes,” satirical cartoon depicting crossdressing by John Collett (1780) – http://collections.britishart.yale.edu/vufind/Record/3633908, Public Domain, https://commons.wikimedia.org/w/index.php?curid=45273164

-Before “homosexual,” queer people had been called or called themselves “Uranians,” “fairies,” “fribbles,” “jemmies,” “queans,” “mollies,” and “Ganymedes,” to name just a few.
+Before “homosexual,” queer people had been called or called themselves “Uranians,” “fairies,” “fribbles,” “jemmies,” “queans,” “mollies,” “Ganymedes,” and – yes – “queers,” to name just a few examples.
 The term “lesbian” has been around since the 18th century, as has “tommy” (the original “butch”), “tribade,” “sapphic,” and the rather visual “friccatrice” (“One who rubs”).
 Queer people could speak to one another in codes and secret languages.
 They could tap a friend on the shoulder and ask, in a whisper, about a mutual acquaintance, “Is he earnest?”
 Or “Is she musical?”

 “Are they family?”

 The fact that all of these terms and codes were considered slang should not rob them of their legitimacy as words for both queer behaviour and queer people.
-In fact, they are all rare, precious things, rescued from the dust-bin of history through a combination of luck, and changing circumstances in English literacy.
+In fact, these words are rare, precious things, rescued from the dust-bin of history through a combination of luck and changing circumstances in English literacy, beginning with my favourite era: the Tudors.

-In England, prior to the time of Henry VIII, literacy was largely inaccessible for all but a privileged few.
+Prior to the reign of Henry VIII, literacy was largely inaccessible for all but a privileged few.
 But following the introduction of public schools (for men, at least), we begin to see a much higher incidence of slang terms entering the written record.
 Ordinary people who previously could not tell their own stories now had access to the most powerful technology on earth at that time – a pen and paper – and could write in the language of the street, the pub, the marketplace.
+People like Shakespeare, for example.

-Such was the world wherein queer communities were able to thrive: criminalized as a class of “vagabonds and sturdy (i.e., false) beggars,” many queer people made their living as sex workers and performers, jobs that allowed them to build relationships with others like themselves.
-Their stories survive in legal records and prison lists, but also in plays and poetry, perhaps most famously in The Roaring Girl (c.
+Then as for much of Western history, queer communities thrived in the shadows, amongst a criminal class of “vagabonds and sturdy (i.e., false) beggars.”
+Many queer people made their living as sex workers and performers, jobs that allowed them to build relationships with others like themselves.
+Their stories survive largely in legal records and prison lists, but also in plays and poetry, perhaps most famously in The Roaring Girl (c.
 1610) by Thomas Dekker and Thomas Middleton, which dramatized the life of gender nonconforming local celebrity Moll “Cutpurse” Frith, and put numerous slang terms in writing for the very first time.

-Moll Frith pictured on the quarto cover of The Roaring Girl (1611)
+Moll Frith, who was jailed multiple times throughout her life for refusing to wear feminine clothing, pictured on the quarto cover of The Roaring Girl (1611)

 Public Domain, https://commons.wikimedia.org/w/index.php?curid=18269007